The Right Choices

 That is probably because prayer is not natural, at least for our fleshly, or sinful, nature, even though our spirit, wooed by the Holy Spirit, yearns for communion with God.
 "The Spirit gives us desires that are opposite from what the sinful nature desires.
 These two forces are constantly fighting each other, and your choices are never free from this conflict" (Galatians 5:16, 17, NLT).

-says, "Put to death, therefore, whatever belongs to your earthly nature" (Colossians 3:5, NIV).
+The Bible says, "Put to death, therefore, whatever belongs to your earthly nature" (Colossians 3:5

 Yours for fulfilling the Great Commission each year until our Lord returns,